Make your WordPress site work for you

 You can share content from other relevant websites on your Twitter and Facebook accounts.
 It is a great tool if you don’t have a huge quantity of your own blog posts to share.

-You should be very selective with social sharing button plugins.
+You should be extremely selective about which social sharing button plugins you use.

 If you want to have sharing buttons on your posts and pages, Social Pug is one of the best choices.